Maksaska/MCEGENpiN_radcorr/README.md

   2. The radiative tail simulation
   3. Outgoing radiative photon generation

+<b>It's advised to use this program configuration with --weight option and for W < 2 GeV</b>

 ### Main idea

 The general procedure for the event generation contains 2 parts: